-An intern's typical caseload will consist of approximately 16 individual visits per week and 1 group.
+An intern's typical caseload will consist of approximately sixteen individual visits per week and one group.
+The AOPD is licensed as a telehealth provider, so interns will get experience in conducting telehealth in addition to traditional in person visits.
 Since many patients do not attend each week, the weekly number of attended visits will be lower than the total number of patients assigned.
 While several of these cases may be transferred to the intern from a previous intern, interns will also be assigned to an intake clinic, in order to build/maintain their caseloads.
-Interns are expected to complete 5 initial diagnostic evaluations, as well as 1 testing case.
+Interns are expected to complete five initial diagnostic evaluations, one of which will be an evaluation for gender affirming medical procedures for Transgender and Gender nonbinary patients.
+In addition, they will complete one neuropsychological testing case.
 Interns are also required to attend a weekly case conference (with the psychiatry residents) and present at least one case (including the write up) at one of the weekly case conference meetings.
-Interns are required to attend a bi-monthly staff meeting and a weekly DBT Consultation Team Meeting.
+Interns are required to attend a bi-monthly staff meeting, a weekly TGNB Consultation Meeting, and choose to be a member of either the DBT Consultation Team or THRIVE consultation Team.